rohitgajawada/Where-are-they-looking-PyTorch/README.md

 Where are they looking? - Attention modelling + Deep Learning

 TODO:
-Add Dataloaders
+Fix Dataloaders bugs
-->Add Transforms
-->Get mean and variance params

 Add AUC Score

+Try training model and getting it to learn

 Not sure whether each ground truth label is separate image or average of them all